xteve-project/xTeVe/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+#### Please first read the [documentation](https://github.com/xteve-project/xTeVe-Wiki/blob/master/en/configuration.md).
+Problems affecting the client, e.g. Plex or Emby should be reported there in the forum.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **Server (please complete the following information):**
-- OS
+- OS [e.g. Linux - Ubuntu]
+- Arch [e.g. Intel 64 Bit]
-- xTeVe Version and Build (to be found in the xTeVe log)
+- xTeVe Version and Build [to be found in the xTeVe log]

 **To Reproduce**
 Steps to reproduce the behavior: